Honey locust: Cultivars

+Beatrice

 A cultivar that has been nearly or wholly unavailable in the plant trade since the 1980s.
 It was sourced from a then 50-year-old tree in Beatrice, Nebraska by the Inter-State Nursery of Hamburg, Iowa in 1955.
 This cultivar is shaped similarly to an American elm with a wide, spreading top and is also thornless and nearly pod free.